WalletHub, Financial Company

 To find the interest rate on a Discover card, look for the “Interest Charge Calculation” section on your monthly billing statement (electronic or paper).
 There, you will find the Annual Percentage Rates (APRs) for your account.
 If you don’t have your monthly statement handy, you can log in to your online account and download/print a copy any time.

-You can also call Discover customer service at 1 (800) 347-3085 to find your interest rate.
+You can also call Discover customer service at 1 (800) 347-2683 to find your interest rate.
 Follow the prompts until you reach the department that handles billing or general inquiries.
 Alternatively, you can send a message to Discover directly through their website.
-Under “Contact Us,” select either the “Message an Agent” feature or “Send a Secure e-mail” to request your interest rate.
+Under “Contact Us”, select either the “Message an Agent” feature or “Send a Secure e-mail” to request your interest rate.

-To find out what the interest rate will be on a Discover credit card you’re thinking about applying for, compare Discover card offers online.
+To find out what the interest rate will be on a Discover credit card you’re thinking of applying for, compare Discover card offers online.
 Under “Regular APR,” you’ll be able to see the possible APRs on each card.
-There may also be promotional 0% introductory APRs, depending on the card.
+There may also be promotional 0% introductory APRs, depending on the card, which are followed by a standard variable APR.

 How to find the interest rate on a Discover card: